Dustin-Ray/capyCRYPT/README.md

 conducts benchmarks in order from lowest security to highest.
 For example, the lowest security configuration available in this library is the pairing of E222 with cSHAKE256, while the highest security offered is E521 paired with cSHAKE512.

 Symmetric operations compare well to openSSL.
 On an Intel® Core™ i7-10710U × 12, our adaption of in-place keccak from the [XKCP](https://github.com/XKCP/XKCP) achieves a runtime of approximately 20 ms to digest 5mb of random data, vs approximately 17 ms in openSSL.

+## Acknowledgements

+The authors wish to sincerely thank Dr. Paulo Barreto for the general design of this library as well as the curve functionality.
+We also wish to extend gratitude to the curve-dalek authors [here](https://github.com/crate-crypto/Ed448-Goldilocks) and [here](https://docs.rs/curve25519-dalek/4.1.1/curve25519_dalek/) for the excellent reference implementations and exemplary instances of rock-solid cryptography.